 Articles about all aspects of writing are always welcomed.
 The goal is to be helpful to your fellow writers in some fashion.
 Got something?
 Send it!
 We’d love to see it.
 This is also an opportunity to become a staff writer for Silver Pen.Accepted Document Types: pdf, doc, docx, rtf, wpf, odtSubmit Now »

-(1) Submit up to three poems of any style or length (up to 500 word each in English) in one Word file, plus a PDF file for the poem in its native language to ensure proper accents and characters are preserved.
-Please use our submission manager, Submittable, through our website.
-We are now open for submissions for this special issue until January 15, 2015.
+Submit up to three poems of any style or length (up to 500 word each in English) in a single Word (doc or docx) plus a PDF or image file for each poem in its native language to ensure proper accents and characters are preserved.
+Please see additional details and submit via our online submission manager — Submittable.
+We are now open for submissions for this special issue until filled.

 Size limit: 2 MB file